All Episodes

 Not putting up with this anymore.

-And you dunderheads, you people who have the smallest minds, I can who think you're the most brightest and the brilliant people among us.
+And you dunderheads, you people who have the smallest minds, who think you're the most brightest and the brilliant people among us, you're not even qualified to write a credible book on Obama, Mr. Wise.

-We are taking our country back piece by piece from the Rush Limbaugh.
+We are taking our country back piece by piece from the Rush Limbaughs.

 This country does not belong to Rush Limbaugh.